 2 Principles of Data Visualization

-This wouldn’t have come as news to those living in California and other Western states.
-Drought conditions like those in the West in 2021 are becoming increasingly common.
-Yet communicating the extent of problem remains difficult.
-How can we show the data in a way that accurately represents it while making it compelling enough to get people to take notice?
+In the spring of 2021, nearly all of the American West was in a drought.
+Officials in Southern California declared a water emergency in April, citing unprecedented conditions.
+This probably didn’t come as news to residents of California and other western states.
+Drought conditions like those in the West in 2021 are becoming increasingly common, yet communicating the extent of the problem remains difficult.
+How can this data be presented in a way that is both accurate and compelling enough to get people to take notice?

 The Drought Visualization

-To understand why this visualization is effective, let’s break it down into pieces.
 At the broadest level, the data visualization is notable for its minimalist aesthetic.
-There are, for example, no grid lines and few text labels, as well as little text along the axes.
-Scherer and Karamanis removed what statistician Edward Tufte, in his 1983 book The Visual Display of Quantitative Information, calls chartjunk.
-Tufte wrote that extraneous elements often hinder, rather than help, our understanding of charts (and researchers, as well as data visualization designers since, have generally agreed).
+For example, there are no grid lines and few text labels, as well as minimal text along the axes.
+Scherer and Karamanis removed what statistician Edward Tufte, in his 1983 book The Visual Display of Quantitative Information (Graphics Press), calls chartjunk.
+Tufte wrote that extraneous elements often hinder, rather than help, our understanding of charts (and researchers and data visualization designers have generally agreed).

 Figure 2.2: The cluttered version of the drought visualization